cerberus-zone/lunie-light/README.md

 Lunie Light uses [Nuxt.js](https://nuxtjs.org), and relies on the [REST API](https://cosmos.network/rpc) of a [Cosmos node](https://docs.cosmos.network/master/interfaces/rest.html) for data.

 Lunie Light will work with the Keplr Browser Extension and the Ledger Nano.
-Local key management should only be used for testing and development purposes.
+Local key management should only be used for testing and development purposes

 Features: